-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care and you must be hospitalized in a Plan facility. - Be sure to read Section 4, Your costs for covered services for valuable information about how costsharing works.
+- Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care and you must be hospitalized in a Plan facility. - The calendar year deductible is: \$250 per self-enrollment and \$750 per family enrollment.
+The calendar year deductible applies to almost all benefits in this section.
+We added "(No Deductible)" to show when the calendar year does not apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
-Any costs associated with the professional charge (i. e., physicians, etc.) are in Sections 5(a) or (b). - YOUR PHYSICIAN MUST GET PRECERTIFICATION FOR HOSPITAL STAYS.
+Any costs associated with the professional charge(i. e., physicians, etc.) are in Sections 5(a) or (b).

+YOUR PHYSICIAN MUST GET PRECERTIFICATION FOR ELECTIVE HOSPITAL STAYS.

 Please refer to Section 3 to be sure which services require precertification.

-Benefit Description You pay Inpatient hospital Room and board, such as Nothing Ward, semiprivate, or intensive care accommodations General nursing care Meals and special diets Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
-Other hospital services and supplies, such as: Nothing Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medicines Diagnostic laboratory tests and X-rays Administration of blood and blood products Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services Medical supplies, appliances, medical equipment, and any covered items billed by a hospital for use at home
+Benefit Description You pay Note: The calendar year deductible applies unless we say below: "(No Deductible)".
+Inpatient hospital High Option Room and board, such as: \$250 per admission.
+Ward, semi-private, or intensive care accommodations General nursing care Meals and special diets Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semi-private room rate.
+Other hospital services and supplies, such as: \$250 per admission. • Operating, recovery, maternity and other treatment rooms Prescribed drugs and medicines Diagnostic laboratory tests and X-rays Administration of blood and blood products Blood or blood plasma, if not donated or replaced Dressings, splints, casts and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services Medical supplies, appliances, medical equipment, and any covered items billed by a hospital for use at home Not covered: All charges